Tuesday, 13 September 2016 2:06pm

 Special Announcement: Professor Robert Webster Tour

-The Webster Centre, which is completing its 10th year working in support of infectious diseases research in New Zealand, is proud to announce that we are sponsoring a lecture tour in four locations - Auckland, Wellington, Christchurch and Dunedin, by our namesake, Professor Robert Webster.
+The Webster Centre, which is completing its 10th year working in support of infectious diseases research in New Zealand, proudly announces that we sponsored a lecture tour in four locations - Auckland, Wellington, Christchurch and Dunedin, by our namesake, Professor Robert Webster.
 Professor Webster is a pioneering researcher in influenza and an early proponent of the modern concept of "One Health".

-This tour takes place in September.
-Professor Webster's lecture tour details are available here. .pdf (484 KB)
+This tour took place in September/October.
+View Professor Webster's lecture tour details here. .pdf (484 KB)